apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 You can also port forward the service to connect to a database from your local machine.

-1. Run the following command to port forward the service.
+1. Port forward the service.

    ```bash
    kubectl port-forward svc/mycluster-mysql 3306:3306 -n demo